istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 ### Configuring X-Forwarded-For Headers

-Applications rely on client attributes, such as `X-Forward-For` header, to be forwarded by reverse proxies in a request.
-However, due to the variety of network topologies Istio can be deployed in, it is required to set the number of trusted proxies deployed in front of the Istio gateway proxy so that the client address can be extracted correctly.
+Applications rely on reverse proxies to forward client attributes in a request, such as `X-Forward-For` header.
+However, due to the variety of network topologies Istio can be deployed in, you must set the number of trusted proxies deployed in front of the Istio gateway proxy, so that the client address can be extracted correctly.

 To set the number of trusted proxies add the following to your `topology.yaml` file.